 C. Frederick Kittle as Jack Stapleton

-Michael A. Meer as The Englisher Hof
+Michael A. Meer as The Englischer Hof

 Jean Upton as Elsie Cubitt